-7.4 The Maytum Learning Commons
+7.4 The Maytum Center for Student Success

-Located in Pelletier Library, the Maytum Learning Commons provides a variety of support services for students and resources for faculty.
-Learning Commons staff and peer consultants can help students improve their skills in writing, speaking, time management, study strategies, and general transition to college.
-Tutoring is also coordinated through the Learning Commons, as is the Navigator program; please visit the Learning Commons website to learn more about services available to students.
-As of Spring 2016, the Learning Commons is a nationally certified tutoring center.
+Located in Pelletier Library, the Maytum Center for Student Success provides a variety of support services for students and resources for faculty.
+Center for Student Success staff and peer consultants can help students improve their skills in writing, speaking, time management, study strategies, and general transition to college.
+Tutoring is also coordinated through the Center for Student Success, as is the Navigator program; please visit the Center for Student Success website to learn more about services available to students.
+As of Spring 2016, the Center for Student Success is a nationally certified tutoring center.

-In addition, the Directors of Speech and Writing in the Learning Commons maintain a number of faculty resources related to advising and teaching, especially teaching in the FS program.
+In addition, the Directors of Speech and Writing in the Center for Student Success maintain a number of faculty resources related to advising and teaching, especially teaching in the FS program.